Go ‘green’ with your wine: Choose cans or boxes, drink local and consider farming practices

 Here are some environmental factors to consider when purchasing wine:

 Farming.
 Look for wineries practicing environmentally friendly viticulture.
 Words to look for on labels are sustainable, “made from organic grapes,” Demeter biodynamic and the newest, regenerative agriculture.
-There are several certifications that vary by country or even region, but they all show the winery’s commitment to eco-friendly practices such as avoiding pesticides and herbicides.
+There are several certifications that vary by country or even region, but they all show the winery’s commitment to eco-friendly practices, such as avoiding pesticides and herbicides.
 Many wineries follow good practices but don’t get certified for various reasons.
 In general, smaller family-owned wineries use fewer chemicals than the larger, more industrial producers you see in every grocery store.

 Social responsibility.
-Wineries are increasingly becoming Certified B Corporations or joining 1% For the Planet, organizations that promote corporate responsibility through fair wages and social responsibility.
+Wineries are increasingly becoming Certified B Corporations or joining 1% for the Planet, organizations that promote corporate responsibility through fair wages and social responsibility.
 These wineries are going to be focused on making quality wine as well; they’re worth supporting.

 Packaging.
 Avoid wines in heavy bottles.
 There’s a lot of “The Emperor’s New Clothes” in wine, and heavy, imposing bottles meant to make the wine look like it tastes better are a big part of the hooey.
 They stroke the winery owner’s ego, but they also add to the price we pay and to the wine’s carbon footprint through shipping.
 We don’t have to fall for the pretense.
 Glass accounts for about 60 percent of wine’s carbon footprint, mostly through the production and transport of empty and full bottles.
 If you visit a winery and notice an unwieldy heavy bottle, question it.
 Complain about them to your retailer, then choose a wine in a lighter bottle.
 Eventually, wineries will get the message.
 Many wineries have shifted to lighter bottles to lessen their carbon footprint.
 Let’s reward those who make more responsible choices.